CyberReboot/vent/README.md

 ## Overview

 vent is a library that includes a CLI designed to serve as a general platform for analyzing network traffic.
-Built with some basic functionality, vent serves as a user-friendly platform to build custom `plugins` that perform user-defined processing on incoming network data. vent is filetype-agnostic in that the plugins installed within your specific vent instance determine what type of files your instance supports.
+Built with some basic functionality, vent serves as a user-friendly platform to build custom `plugins` that perform user-defined processing on incoming network data.
+See this blog post - [Introducing vent](https://blog.cyberreboot.org/introducing-vent-1d883727b624)

-Simply create your `plugins`, point vent to them & install them, and drop a file in vent to begin processing!

 ## Dependencies